Premium changes came into effect on 1 October 2023.

 Healthcare costs are driven by a number of factors outside of private health insurers' control, including:

-- Increased cost of health service delivery with things like new medical technologies and treatments
+- Higher costs associated with new medical technologies and treatments

 The industry average is calculated using the figures from all health insurers in every state, across all products.
 That’s why increases in the premiums of some products will be higher, while others will be lower.

 In 2023, the industry average increase for health insurance premiums is 2.9%.
 GMHBA is delivering below this with an average increase of 2.33%.

 All members in the same state/territory pay the same premium for the same policy.
 Private health insurers cannot discriminate against members based on health status, claims history or age.
 This is a government requirement called Community Rating.
 This system is intended to keep health insurance fair and accessible for all Australians.
 This is in contrast with other insurance industries that use risk rating, such as life insurance or car insurance.